 Being grabbed or threatened aren't the only reasons a gecko might drop their tail.
-Tail loss can happen for a number of reasons and tends to be more common in younger geckos.
-Some reasons for a tail to be dropped are:
+Tail loss can also happen for a number of other reasons and tends to be more common in younger geckos.
+Some other reasons for a tail to be dropped are:

-- Being bullied by other geckos sharing a tank
+- Being bullied by other geckos in the same cage

-This tail dropping type of defense is called autotomy (many other animals also exhibit this type of defense mechanism) and if it happens to your gecko it is important to not panic.
-The tails are designed to do this and have special connective tissue inside them that creates a location where the tail breaks off readily.
+Tail dropping is a type of defense called autotomy (many other animals also exhibit this behavior) and if your gecko drops their tail it is important not to panic.
+Gecko tails are designed to do this and have special connective tissue inside them that creates a location where the tail breaks off readily.
 If a gecko drops their tail, the blood vessels to the tail will constrict and very little blood loss occurs.

-This is an easy way to tell if your gecko dropped his tail or if he lost it due to trauma -- little blood will be found if he dropped it himself.
+This is helpful if you are trying to tell if your gecko dropped their tail or if they lost it due to trauma because very little blood will be found if it was dropped.

-Eventually, the gecko will grow a new tail though it is likely to have a different appearance than the original tail.
-The new tail is usually shorter than the original one, colored differently, and more blunt at the end but it can vary from species to species and depending on how long the regrown tail has been present.
+Eventually, a gecko that drops their tail will regrow a new one but this new tail won't look exactly the same.
+The new tail is usually shorter, colored differently, and more blunt at the end than the original one, but it can vary from species to species.

 What Should You Do if Your Gecko Drops Their Tail?

-Usually, geckos deal with tail loss well but there are a few things that you can do to ensure the whole process of tail loss and regrowing a new tail goes smoothly:
+Usually, geckos deal with tail loss well but there are a few things that you can do to ensure the whole process of tail loss and regrowth goes smoothly:

-- Use paper towels for substrate after your gecko drops their tail.
-Loose substrates (bedding) can get into the wound from where the tail was attached and lead to infections.
-Switching the substrate to paper towels at least until the tail is regrown can help keep the tail clean.
-Change the paper towels often to continue to keep things clean.
+- Use paper towels instead of bedding after your gecko drops their tail.
+Loose bedding can get into the body from where the tail was attached and lead to infections.
+Switching the substrate to paper towels until the tail is regrown can help keep this tail area clean.
+Change the paper towels often to keep up with the cleanliness.

 - Isolate a gecko with tail loss from other geckos.
 Other geckos may bully a gecko that has dropped their tail even if they always live with them.